looran/blinkiki/README.md

-blinkiki - measure power consumption from EDF grid meter (Linky alterative)
+# blinkiki - measure power consumption from EDF grid meter

 blinkiki create graphs of your power consumption by counting the orange blink LED on your EDF grid meter (Linky or previous generation).